ahounain/sentiment-analysis/README.md

 python inputaudio.py

-which will overwrite audio.wav with a five second recording (you can tweak the code to make it longer) of your voice.
+Which will overwrite audio.wav with a five second recording (you can tweak the code to make it longer) of your voice.

 Running will take a while the first time because it needs to install Wav2Vec2 and MMS-LID.